-Sub-object and code bounds We do not tighten bounds on references to members of structs, for compatibility with popular patterns including container_of.
-Old implementations of flexible array members - in which the last member of a structure is declared as having length of [1] rather than having an unspecified length ([]) - may present another complication.
-Likewise, the use of structs as headers without a flexible array member may pose some compatibility issues.
-That being said, most references to struct members could be bounded safely.
-Exceptions require further exploration and evaluation.
+Sub-object and code bounds We do not tighten bounds on references to members of structs, for compatibility with popular patterns such as container_of.
+Most references to struct members could be bounded safely, but the exceptions require exploration and evaluation.
 Similarly, bounds of code pointers are an area of ongoing research.
 Tightening the bounds will require eliminating PC-relative addressing from generated code.